 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its operations in future.

-Your Directors also gratefully acknowledge and appreciate the hard work solidarityco-operation and contribution made by our employees at all levels for the growth of theCompany.
+Your Directors would like to place on record their appreciation for the hard worksolidarity co-operation and contribution made by employees towards the growth of theCompany.

 | ||For and on behalf of the Board |